kellifeeser/ksu-paired-amplicon-workflow/docs/github_Comparison_Rudgers2021.md

 ![**Figure 2h.**](../processed_data/Rudgers2021/comparison_figs/Fig2h.png){width="80%" height="80%"}

 [*Note for Figure 2h (B. eriopoda evenness):* We have an additional site vs Rudger2021, but I'm not sure why.
 The site is Central Plains Experimental Range (CPR) at 40.81553 latitude.
 Conversely we are also missing a site that they had - Gile National Forest (GNF) at 31.95908 latitude.
 We have this site covered in other grass host species?
 We both have the same number of *B. eriopoda* samples (n=78).
-Not sure what's going on here... maybe an EDGE site?]{style="color: red;"}
+Not sure what's going on here... maybe an EDGE site?]{style="color: darkred;"}

 ------------------------------------------------------------------------